Sam Oropeza: Bellator Fighting Championships, Matrix Fights and Xtreme Fight Events

-Boasting a 5–1 record, Oropeza made his Bellator debut against Giedrius Karavackas on May 14, 2011, at Bellator 44.
+Holding a 5–1 record, Oropeza made his Bellator debut against Giedrius Karavackas on May 14, 2011, at Bellator 44.
 The fight was televised live nationally on MTV2.
 He was defeated via submission due to a scarf hold armlock in the third round.

 After an extended break from competition, Oropeza returned to face Aung La Nsang on March 16, 2012, at Matrix Fights 5.
 He won via submission due to a triangle choke in the second round.

 Oropeza faced Richard Rigmaden on October 13, 2012, at XFE: Cage Wars 18.
 He won via submission due to an armbar early in the first round.

-In February 2013, it was announced that Oropeza has signed a long-term contract with Bellator.
+In February 2013, it was announced that Oropeza signed a long-term contract with Bellator.

 Bellator return

-Oropeza returned to the Bellator cage 2 years after he debuted to face Shedrick Goodridge on April 4, 2013, at Bellator 95.
+Oropeza returned to the Bellator cage 2 to face Shedrick Goodridge on April 4, 2013, at Bellator 95.
 He won via TKO in the second round.
 It was later revealed Oropeza finished his opponent despite having suffered a broken tibia in the round.

 On September 20, 2013, at Matrix Fights 8, in front of a home town crowd in South Philadelphia, Pennsylvania, Oropeza defeated Brett Oteri via TKO in the first round.

 Oropeza faced Chip Moraza-Pollard on November 15, 2013, at Bellator 108.
 He won via TKO early in round one.

 Oropeza was expected to face Fight Master winner Joe Riggs in the quarterfinal match of Bellator season ten welterweight tournament on March 14, 2014, at Bellator 112.
 Riggs, however, pulled out of the bout and was replaced by Cristiano Souza.
 The Fight was televised live nationally on Spike TV.
 Oropeza won the fight via TKO in the first round.